When you’re making care plans in nursing school, they seem so formal. It’s hard to imagine actually doing them and they seem like such empty words.

 Fall prevention should be on your mind for all patients.
 Some patients are at a higher risk than others, but throughout the shift it is important to do what you can to prevent your patient from hitting the deck.
 These ways you’ll prevent falls will be using a bed alarm, making sure they have a call bell within reach, using non-skid socks whenever they’re walking around, checking on people that are of higher risk more frequently.
 We’re so worried about falls because patients in the hospital, even if they’re in decent health otherwise, for a variety of reasons.

-Patients are on pain medications, confused, feel terrible, are suffering from sleep deprivation, and are in a totally different environment than their homes.
+medications, confused, feel terrible, are suffering from sleep deprivation, and are in a totally different environment than their homes.
 People you wouldn’t think could ever fall end up doing so.
 That’s why we really need to be hyper-vigilant in preventing falls for all patients, paying particular attention to the higher risk patients.

 3. Control pain